-For the year ended December 31, 2022, approximately 91% of the automobile contracts originated under our programs consisted of financing for used cars and 9% consisted of financing for new cars.
+For the year ended December 31, 2023, approximately 91% of the automobile contracts originated under our programs consisted of financing for used cars and 9% consisted of financing for new cars.

 We originate automobile contracts with the intention of financing them on a long-term basis through securitizations.
 Securitizations are transactions in which we sell a specified pool of automobile contracts to a special purpose subsidiary of ours.
 The subsidiary in turn issues (or contributes to a trust that issues) asset-backed securities, which are purchased by institutional investors.
-Since 1994, we have completed 95 term securitizations of approximately \$17.7 billion in automobile contracts.
+Since 1994, we have completed 98 term securitizations of automobile contracts that we originated.
+As of September 30, 2023, 18 of those securitizations are active and all are structured as secured financings.
 We depend upon the availability of short-term warehouse credit facilities as interim financing for our contract purchases prior to the time we pool those contracts for a securitization.
 As of the date of this prospectus we have two such short-term warehouse facilities, each with a maximum borrowing amount of \$200 million.